The Vanishing Point

 The Cruel Paradox of Documentation

-We live in the most documented age ever.
+We live in the most documented age in history.
 Every email archived.
 Every meeting recorded.
 Every decision tracked.
 Yet organizational forgetting seems worse than ever.

 Information isn't memory.
 Information is data points.
 Memory is the connective tissue that gives them meaning.
 More logs don't mean more insight.
 They often mean more noise.

 When organizations confuse documentation with memory, they create what I call "write-only memory."
-Archives where information goes but never returns.
-The foam strike data was meticulously documented.
-But documentation without use is a library without readers.
-It preserves knowledge while forgetting it.
+Archives where information enters but never returns in usable form.
+Knowledge preserved while being forgotten.

 In the Space Between